CameronOlson/CameronOlson/README.md

 ### Hi there 👋 I'm Cam

 I am currently enroled in CodeWorks full-stack developer program.
-I have had a slew of job-titles ranging from wildland firefighter and ESL teacher to raidio host and A/V tech.
+I have had a slew of job-titles ranging from wildland fire-fighter and ESL teacher to raidio host and A/V tech.
 Throughout all of those jobs the one thing that was always present was a desire to learn to code.

 I'm currently learning JS with a focus on MVS and async code.